Fuinn/mos-examples/examples/gams/mpsge/README.md

 Example 3 from https://www.gams.com/solvers/mpsge/gentle.htm

 # Overview
 This model investigates the labor-leisure decision.
 A single consumer is endowed with labor which is either supplied to the market or "repurchased" as leisure.
-The consumer utility function over market goods ($x$ and $y$) and leisure is Cobb-Douglas:
+The consumer utility function over market goods ($x$ and $y$) and leisure (L) is Cobb-Douglas:

 $$U(x,y,L) = ln(x) + ln(y) + ln(L)$$